qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Remove Value`: Clears the field to an unset state.
 * :guilabel:`Use Ratio Geometries`: Recalculates the field value for all split portions by multiplying the existing value by ratio of the split parts lengths or areas.

+**Merge Policies**

+These policies determine initial values when :guilabel:`Merging features`:

+* :guilabel:`Remove Value`: Clears the field to an unset state (data provider may populate default value).
+* :guilabel:`Use Default Value`: Uses the default field value set in QGIS.
+  (expressions use a dummy feature with the merged geometry; references to other fields won't work).
+* :guilabel:`Use Sum` (numeric fields only): Sums values from all merged features.
+* :guilabel:`Use Minimum Value` (numeric fields only): Uses smallest value from the selected features.
+* :guilabel:`Use Maximum Value` (numeric fields only): Uses largest value from the selected features.
+* :guilabel:`Average Weighted by Geometry` (numeric fields only): New values are computed as the weighted average of the source values.
+* :guilabel:`Use Largest Feature`: Uses value from feature with the largest geometry.
+* :guilabel:`Set to NULL`: Sets attribute to NULL.

 .. _edit_widgets: